Archaic–Early Basketmaker period: Shelters

-Since the people of the Archaic–Early Basketmaker Era were nomadic hunter gatherers who roamed the Colorado Plateau to hunt game or gather seasonal wild plants, their homes were easily built.
+Since the people of the Archaic–Early Basketmaker period were nomadic hunter gatherers who roamed the Colorado Plateau to hunt game or gather seasonal wild plants, their homes were easily built.
 The bands of people generally inhabited rock alcoves or lived out in the open in brush shelters and lean-tos.
 The dwellings were made by digging a shallow basin and building a frame of wooden logs in the shape of a cone, dome or tent.
 The frames were covered with brush and earthen daub that acted as a sealant for protection against the elements.
 Rocks may have been placed around the base of the shelter or lean-to and fire pits were sometimes used inside the homes.
 The shallow-basined lodgings are considered a precursor to the Basketmaker pit-houses.

 In the summer, campsites were made at high elevations: on the top of mesas or ridges.
 They also had temporary campsites in the mountains, low mesas and ponds formed by spring runoff.
 Structures, built in the later part of this period, were built at lower elevations.